surniaulula/wpsso-breadcrumbs/readme.txt

 Tested Up To: 5.3
 Stable Tag: 2.2.1

-Schema BreadcrumbList markup in JSON-LD for better Google SEO Rich Results.
+Schema BreadcrumbList markup in JSON-LD for better Google Rich Results with Structured Data.

 == Description ==